JFLarvoire/today/README.md

 Notes:

+* The variable name case does not matter
 * The = sign is optional
-* Anything beginning with # or // is a comment, and is ignored by the programs.
+* Anything beginning with # or // is a comment, and is ignored by the C programs.
+* Caution: The LONGITUDE value definition differs in location configuration files, and in params.h:
+  - In conf. files, +=east (All web services report longitudes this way now)
+  - In params.h, +=west    (For historical reasons: The sign was set like this in the original C sources)

 Finally, if environment variables are defined, they override the values found in the configuration files above.